RogelioRomo/personalBlog/src/content/blog/post-02.md

 Well, the quick answer is just is simplicity, it's good for begginer Linux users, and it is a estable distro with a large community.
-I wanted a distro that was not that complicated to use since I planned to stay in that distro for a few years, if I were to choose something like Arch I could have problems that would just ruined my first impressions and experience, so I just decided to choose Linux Mint between all the options.
-Also, not forgetting one of the reasons is that Mint is based on Debian, which is, for what I understand, a really good Linux environment with huge documentations and support.
+I wanted a distro that was not that complicated to use since I'm planning to stay in that distro for a few years, if I were to choose something like Arch I could have problems that would just ruined my first impressions and experience, so I just decided to choose Linux Mint between all the options.
+Also, not forgetting one of the reasons is that Mint is based on Debian, which is, for what I understand, a really good estable Linux environment with huge documentations and support.

 <br/>